Islandora/documentation/docs/mvp/mvp_doc.md

-# Islandora CLAW MVP
+# Islandora 8 MVP

 ## Motivation

-The Islandora CLAW project is currently transitioning from a prototype into a competitive product, and has had a requirements change from integration with Drupal 7 to Drupal 8.
+The Islandora 8 project is currently transitioning from a prototype into a competitive product, and has had a requirements change from integration with Drupal 7 to Drupal 8.
 In order to aid in that transition, we are defining the minimum viable product.
-This will defend against scope creep, give clearly defined goals for community members to work towards, and present the point at which the CLAW team feels the software is ready to be tested out in small installations.
+This will defend against scope creep, give clearly defined goals for community members to work towards, and present the point at which the development team feels the software is ready to be tested out in small installations.

 Needless to say, since this is a minimum product, a lot of parts of the previous prototype are either going to get replaced by an existing project to ease the maintenance load, or be removed altogether until time and resources allow other development.

 ## High Level Features
-These are what are considered the minimum requirements for a functional Islandora CLAW that is worthy of a 1.0.0 release.
+These are what are considered the minimum requirements for a functional Islandora 8 that is worthy of a 1.0.0 release.

 * Content modeled in Drupal as Entities using [PCDM](https://github.com/duraspace/pcdm/wiki) 1.0